 The Department offers Minor, Major, Honours, and Joint Honours programs in Art History.
 These undergraduate programs promote the study of history of art and architecture, as well as visual culture, from the Ancient to Contemporary periods.

-For a list of undergraduate courses in Art History offered by the Department this academic year, follow this link.
+All undergraduate courses in Art History that offered by the Department in the current academic year are listed under "Courses".

-Students may also consult the faculty pages for information about the teaching and research interests of the professors in the Department at the following link.
+Students may also consult the faculty pages for information about the teaching and research interests of the professors in the Department.

 New students interested in the Art History undergraduate program should attend the Arts Departmental Advising Fair, which is held during Orientation Week (usually the last week of August).
 Here you can meet the Director of Undergraduate Studies and representatives of the undergraduate student association (AHCSSA), learn about the various requirements of the Department’s Art History programs, and about participation in arts-related groups, initiatives, and internships on campus.
 Incoming students have an opportunity to ask questions and receive advice on how to plan their courses.